 Canadian National now owns the Elgin, Joliet & Eastern Railroad.
-It crosses the Des Plaines River north of Joliet, IL where the Sanitary and Ship Canal joins the Des Plaines River.
+The railroad crosses the Chicago Sanitary and Ship Canal and the Des Plaines River just north of where these two channels converge.
+The lift span is over the canal.
 The bridge is surrounded by industry, so the best I could do were some telephoto pictures from North Bluff Road.

 I&M Canal Bridge.
 It was pulled by BNSF 6992: ES44C4 built in 2012 and 4462: C44-9W built in 1998.

 EJ&E Ry crossing the Bridge that spans the Chicago Sanitary & Ship Canal just below Lockport (IL) Lock.
 This Train was returning from Morris, IL where the "J" served a Chemical Plant, and was heading for the North end of the Joliet (IL) Yard.
 Late Afternoon in the Autumn.
 I used Fuji Velvia a 50 Speed Highly Saturated Film.

 This morning's light snow fall made for some neat scenery.
 After missing out on the SIBI by 10 minutes, I stuck around Joliet to see if anything else was moving.
 Sure enough, L509 was building its train for departure to E. Morris with a pair of Deathstars.
 What better opportunity to try and go for a shot of the train crossing the Des Plaines?